VoxLink-org/cueflow/README.md

-# CueFlow
+# CueFlow - Privacy-First AI Conversation Assistant

-This project is a React application built with TypeScript and Vite.
+CueFlow is an on-device AI assistant that provides real-time conversation suggestions while keeping your data private.
+Built with modern web technologies for performance and security.

 ## Mac 用户安装指南